rickardlindberg/rliterate/rliterate.rliterate.markdown

     * Should have an option to wrap lines at specific width
     * Otherwise put inside ScrolledWindow
 * Right click should only be generated on up if first down
+* Workspace should not be wider that a column, that creates an unnecessary scrollbar